-The Board of Directors met four times during the 1995 fiscal year.
+The Board of Directors met five times during the 1996 fiscal year.
 Each Director attended at least 75% of the meetings of the Board of Directors and Committees on which he served.
-The Company has an Audit Committee and an Organization and Compensation Committee.
-The Board of Directors does not have a Nominating Committee.
+The Company has an Audit Committee and an Organization, Compensation and Nominating Committee.

 The Audit Committee is composed of Messrs.
-Brown, Capps, Dickson, Fulton, Lyles and Sloan and is responsible for monitoring the performance of the independent auditors for the Company, recommending their engagement or dismissal to the Board of Directors, approving all audit and related fees and reviewing and evaluating the internal auditor's audit schedule.
+Brown, Capps, Dickson, Fulton, Moss and Sloan and is responsible for monitoring the performance of the independent auditors for the Company, recommending their engagement or dismissal to the Board of Directors, approving all audit and related fees and reviewing and evaluating the internal auditor's audit schedule.
 The Audit Committee met two times during the fiscal year.

-The Organization and Compensation Committee is composed of Messrs.
-Dickson, Goodwin, McGlothlin, Sloan and Snow and reviews and makes recommendations to the Board of Directors with respect to executive and officer compensation and establishes, reviews and recommends changes to the organizational structure of the Company so as to utilize the management resources to best respond to the changing demands of the marketplace.
-The Organization and Compensation Committee met once during the fiscal year.
+The Organization, Compensation and Nominating Committee is composed of Messrs.
+Dickson, Goodwin, McGlothlin, Sloan and Snow.
+The Committee reviews and makes recommendations to the Board of Directors with respect to executive and officer compensation; establishes, reviews and recommends changes to the organizational structure of the Company so as to utilize the management resources to best respond to the changing demands of the marketplace; reviews the individual performance of each director in terms of overall contribution to the betterment of the Company, including meeting attendance and participation; reviews the composition of the Board, and; recommends a slate of directors for nomination to the Board.
+The Organization, Compensation and Nominating Committee met once during the fiscal year.

-ORGANIZATION AND COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+ORGANIZATION, COMPENSATION AND NOMINATING COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-The Organization and Compensation Committee is composed of Messrs.
+The Organization, Compensation and Nominating Committee is composed of Messrs.
 Dickson, Goodwin, McGlothlin, Sloan and Snow.
 Mr. McGlothlin is Chairman of the Board and Chief Executive Officer of The United Company.
 In 1993, a subsidiary of The United Company, United Central Industrial Supply Company, purchased the assets of Blue Ridge Industrial Supply Company.
-United Central Industrial Supply Company has operated mining, mill and industrial supply stores for the past 20 years.
+United Central Industrial Supply Company has operated mining, mill and industrial supply stores for over 20 years.
 Blue Ridge Industrial Supply Company conducted business with the Company prior to such acquisition and has continued to do business with the Company.
-Blue Ridge Industrial Supply Company had sales of approximately \$1,725,000 to the Company in the 1995 fiscal year.
+Blue Ridge Industrial Supply Company had sales of approximately \$1,720,000 to the Company in the 1996 fiscal year.
 The prices charged by Blue Ridge Industrial Supply Company were negotiated on an arms-length basis and the Company believes such prices are at or below the prices charged for comparable products by other companies in the area.
+Robert H. Spilman, Chairman of the Board and Chief Executive Officer of the Company, serves on the Organization and Compensation Committee of the Board of Directors of Dominion Resources, Inc. Thomas E. Capps, a member of the Company's Board of Directors, is Chairman of the Board, President and Chief Executive Officer of Dominion Resources, Inc.

-ORGANIZATION AND COMPENSATION COMMITTEE REPORT
+ORGANIZATION, COMPENSATION AND NOMINATING COMMITTEE REPORT